 Thanks for visiting.
 This genealogy site is free to use and is a never-ending work in progress.

-I have a paper trail for everyone in the database, but only about 20% of the records have been added to this site so far because it's a new site.
+I have a paper trail for everyone in the database, but only about 30% of the records have been added to this site so far because it's a new site.
 I'll add content as quickly as I can.
-This has been a labor intensive project and I anticipate it will take a number of years to enter everything.
+This has been a labor intensive project and I anticipate it will take about a year to enter everything.

-Antoine Roy was the first Roy of my family to come to the New World and he was later murdered by a jealous lover's husband.
+Antoine Roy was the first Roy of my family to come to the New World where he later had an affair and was murdered by his lover's husband.
 He left behind a son and a wife, Marie Major Roy.
 She was a Filles du Roi, one of five or six Filles du Roi ancestors of mine that came to Quebec, New France.
 My direct paternal lineage traces back to Olivier Roy (Antoine's father) born c.
 1604 in Joigny, France.
-My FamilyTreeDNA Y-DNA results connect right up to others who descend from him.
+My FamilyTreeDNA Y-DNA results show a connection to others who descend from him.
 My mtDNA side (mother's mother's mother, etc) traces back to Mary Weyman/Weimer Bussinger of Lancaster, Pennsylvania in the early 1800s.
 The Weimers of Lancaster originated in Alsace-Lorraine on the France/Germany border and I have a pretty clear DNA connection to them through my grandmother who also has been tested on Ancestry.com.

 At least four of my great-grandfathers served in the American Civil War for the Union.
 One of them, Francis Wells, fought at Gettysburg in the 99th PA Infantry.
-He was shot during the seige of St Petersburg, resulting in the loss of his leg.
-An interesting character, George B. Brown. joined the British Army and fought in India before coming to Canada where he deserted and eluded capture by hiding his uniform in some bushes and sneaking across the border to the United States.
+He was shot during the siege of St Petersburg, resulting in the loss of his leg.
+An interesting character, George B. Brown, was orphaned very young and in Ireland joined the British Army and fought in India before coming to Canada where he deserted and eluded capture by hiding his uniform in some bushes and sneaking across the border to the United States.
 He fought in the Civil War for the 30th Maine Infantry some 30 years later as a substitute for someone who paid him to serve in their place.
 J. Gottlieb Nagele of Wurttemburg, Germany, immigrated to Philadelphia in 1853 and served in the 75th Pennsylvania Volunteers during the War.
 William Bubar served in the 1st Maine Volunteer Infantry in and around Washington, DC.
 Gottlieb Nagele's and Francis Wells' regiments were both at the Battle of Chancellorsville.